A Historical Romance Favorite

-A Gentle Feuding was not released in the US in its original form, where the hero Jamie is fully naked.
-However, other nations were no so censorious.
+A Gentle Feuding was not released in the U.S. in its original form, where the hero Jamie is fully naked.
+However, other nations were not so censorious.

 With the release of Hearts Aflame, the sequel to Fires of Winter, Lindsey’s cover artist changed from McGinnis to Elaine Duillo.
 Duillo famously used Fabio Lanzoni as the male cover model for many of Lindsey’s books.

 Farewell to Johanna